-NOTES • When the edit mode is selected, the VL1 will automatically go straight to the last edit page that was selected for maximum programming speed and efficiency.
+NOTES When the edit mode is selected, the VL7 will automatically go straight to the last edit page that was selected for maximum programming speed and efficiency.
 You may have to EXIT through one or two layers of the EDIT mode display hierarchy to return to the initial display.

-2. Select the Element 1 Controller Parameters
+2. Select the Element Controller Parameters

-Press the F2 function button (immediately below "E1" on the display) to select the element-1 parameters ("E2" also becomes available for access via F3 when editing a voice that uses two elements).
+Press the $\boxed{\texttt{F2}}$ function button (immediately below "EL" on the display) to select the element parameters.